Excellence-daniel/Club-Membership-with-server/README.md

 # Club-Membership-with-server

-A club membership app that runs on an express server.
+A club membership app that runs on an express server and on a cloud function

 1. A user can sign up and an account is created with email and password on firestore.
 Before the account is created, the following is checked:
     i.
 Email is valid